 The jet stream is not a single band of winds: other smaller bands or “rivers” exist around it.
 One of these, which forms when the jet stream is in a specific configuration, is an “atmospheric river.”
 When these “rivers” of moisture meet land, the risk of heavy rainfall (or snowfall) increases if the atmospheric river gets locked into a specific position, causing flooding.

 What is an atmospheric river?

 An atmospheric river is a narrow band of wind that transports a large volume of water vapor from the tropics to more temperate climates.
 They can be several thousand miles long and only tens to hundreds of kilometers wide.

-While in the US they are most common in the winter along the West Coast, they can occur at any time of year and at almost any place along the Eastern US and Gulf coasts, although they’re much rarer.
+While they are most common in the winter along the West Coast, they can occur at any time of year and almost any place along the Eastern US and Gulf coasts, although they’re rarer.

 The most common trigger for an atmospheric river event in the US is a slow-moving or stalled strong low-pressure system in the Gulf of Alaska, with a cold front that extends into the tropics.
 WInds out ahead of this front generally blow from the southwest, which provides the moisture transport necessary to form the atmospheric river.

 Atmospheric rivers are not a rare event: during the winter months in the Northern Hemisphere, the jet stream’s positioning often enables efficient moisture transport from the tropics.
 Most of the time, this happens over water.
-An atmospheric river is only an issue when it comes into contact with land, such as during the winter in California.
+An atmospheric river is only an issue when it comes into contact with land, such as California’s winter.